California wines' bouquet has hints of berries — and data

 Tech and time

 Palmaz uses tech in its vineyards too, including spectral imaging to make sure vines are maturing evenly.
-They also partnered with a local flight school and — on Mondays and Thursdays — they get overhead infrared images that reveal factors that could affect the vines, like soil nitrates or moisture levels.
-That eventually gives Palmaz a zoning image that, long story short, helps them decide things like how much to water each row.
+It also partnered with a local flight school and, on Mondays and Thursdays, it gets overhead infrared images that reveal factors that could affect the vines, like soil nitrates and moisture levels.
+That eventually gives Palmaz a zoning image that, long story short, helps it decide things like how much to water each row.

-Based on Monday's picture, they can adjust and see the results on Thursday.
+Based on Monday's picture, the winemakers can adjust and see the results on Thursday.
 The system is called Vineyard Infrared Growth Optical Recognition, or VIGOR.

 Every parcel of land has its own variables — elevation, soil differences, exposure to the sun — which means the grapes ripen at different speeds.
 Without a system like VIGOR, winemakers have to make the rounds and decide how the grapes are doing, which Florencia describes as a situation "ripe for chaos" when certain grapes haven't matured to the same point as others.
 The trouble is, you've already picked them.